Who wrote Acts?

 Luke's name does not appear in Acts or Luke

-Luke's name is attached to the Gospel of Luke in the earliest manuscripts.
+Luke's name is attached to the Gospel of Luke in the earliest

 Luke 1:1-4 and Acts 1:1 are both addressed to Theophilus